AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Dataset Construction

 \subsection{Data Analysis}

-We conducted an extensive quality assessment and statistical analysis of the finalized scholarly dataset.
-This comprehensive dataset comprises 108{,}825 research papers published between 2015 and 2025 across ten leading artificial intelligence conferences, associated with 116{,}970 distinct baseline methods and 68{,}316 evaluation datasets.
-On average, each paper is linked to 5 baselines and 3 datasets, with the completeness ratio of repository links achieving 13\%.
+We conduct an extensive quality assessment and statistical analysis of the curated knowledge base.
+It comprises 116{,}970 distinct baseline methods and 68{,}316 evaluation datasets used by 108{,}825 research papers, establishing approximately 326{,}697 paper-dataset links and 543{,}205 paper-baseline links.
+Additionally, the completeness ratio of repository links achieves 13\%.

 A key finding from our analysis is the remarkably high reuse rate of established resources within the community.
-As illustrated in Figure~\ref{fig:reuse_rate}, both baselines and datasets exhibit strong recurring adoption patterns over time.
-For instance, the baseline reuse rate consistently remains above 70\% in recent years, with several periods even exceeding the 90\% threshold.
-This indicates that our dataset successfully captures the core set of canonical methods and benchmarks that form the foundation for experimental comparisons in AI research, rather than just a superficial collection of mentioned names.
+As Figure~\ref{fig:reuse_rate} shows, both baselines and datasets exhibit strong recurring adoption patterns over time.
+For instance, the baseline reuse rate consistently remains above 70\% in recent years, with several periods even exceeding the 85\% threshold.
+This indicates that our dataset successfully captures the core set of canonical methods and benchmarks that form the foundation for experimental comparisons in AI research.

 These results underscore that our automated extraction and validation pipeline notably surpasses existing methodologies in terms of informational completeness and its ability to map the central, actively-used research components.
 Consequently, our approach substantially enhances dataset scale, information richness, and breadth of coverage, offering more reliable and comprehensive support for academic recommendation systems and reproducibility initiatives.